The Ancient Wisdom: A Brief Exploration of Greek Mythology

 There are several theories in Greek mythology about the creation of the world.
 Here we will examine the theogony (i.e., the birth and genealogy of the gods) of Hesiod, a Greek poet.

 Originally there were no stars, no Earth and no universe, only formless Chaos reigned, beyond time and space.
-Out of Chaos appeared Gaea, Mother Earth, primeval Deity and mother of all Gods and all men.
+Out of Chaos appeared Gaea, Mother Earth, primeval Deity and mother of all gods and all men.
 Gaea single-handedly generated Uranus, Deity of the heavens and firmament, who, by impregnating Gaea, the earth, led to the birth of the Titans, including Oceanus, Rhea, Mnemosyne, Thetis and Chronos.
 Gaea and Uranus were for a time the rulers of the entire universe.

 1.1 The reign of Uranus

 Uranus, disgusted by the appearance of his sons (like that of the Hecatoncheires, who had a hundred hands, and the Cyclopes, who had only one eye) and for fear of being ousted, plunged them all into the interior of the earth.
 Gaea, saddened, created from her entrails a sickle and urged her children to kill their father.
 Only the youngest of them, Kronos, agreed to do so.
 When, like every night, Uranus descended to earth to embrace his wife Gaea, Kronos emasculated their father with the sickle.
 The blood that flowed copiously from the wound fertilized Gaea, out of whom were born the Erinyes, the nymphs Meliads and the Giants.
-The seed of Uranus that touched the waves of the sea generated Aphrodite, Goddess of love.
+The seed of Uranus that touched the waves of the sea generated Aphrodite, goddess of love.
 Uranus escaped and never came near his wife, the Earth, again.

 1.2 The reign of Kronos